makerbot/MBCoreUtils/birdwing_codegen/README.md

 Unfortunately, a few hacky things needed to be implemented to get this code generation working with all our projects without requiring extensive refactors:

 ### <a name="include_hack"></a>CPP Output Copy Hack
-Many projects (Prototype, machine driver, others) expect the cpp header output for birdwing in MBCoreUtils to be in obj/include/bwcoreutils.
+Many projects (Prototype, machine driver, others) expect the shared_cpp header output for birdwing in MBCoreUtils to be in obj/include/bwcoreutils.
 Codegen currently outputs all files in obj/birdwing/\<language\>/\<file\>.
-Rather than refactoring a bunch of projects to change the location they're looking for cpp headers in, or refactoring much of codegen, the quickest solution seemed to be to add a hack to the [MBCoreUtils SConscript](../SConscript) to copy the output in obj/birdwing/cpp/* to obj/include/bwcoreutils/.
+Rather than refactoring a bunch of projects to change the location they're looking for shared_cpp headers in, or refactoring much of codegen, the quickest solution seemed to be to add a hack to the [MBCoreUtils SConscript](../SConscript) to copy the output in obj/birdwing/shared_cpp/* to obj/include/bwcoreutils/.

 Maybe this can be fixed in the future by allowing a custom output location to be specified on a per-file or per-language basis in a config file somewhere.